godaddy-wordpress/woocommerce-product-sku-generator/readme.txt

 == Changelog ==

 = 2017.nn.nn - 2.3.0-dev =
+ * Misc: bump required WP version to 4.1
  * Misc: added support for WooCommerce 2.7+
+ * Misc: removed support for WooCommerce 2.3.x and 2.4.x

 = 2016.05.31 - version 2.2.0 =
  * Feature: attribute names can now replace spaces with hyphens in addition to underscores